section-engineering-education/engineering-education/content/articles/form-validation-in-vue.js-using-veevalidate/index.md

 We can update our input elements and ErrorMessage as illustrated above in the _username_ example, our form should be validated.

-When updating the input elements you will have trouble with the drop down field, this will give us a chance to explore another _field_ property.

-The _as_ property, it defaults to an input element but allows us to render a root node.
+When updating the input elements, you will have trouble with the drop down field, this will give us a chance to explore another _field_ property, the _as_ property.
+It defaults to an input element but allows us to render a root node.

 The _Country field_ we be updated to match the above: